Seibu 6000 series

-Featuring several advances in design, accessibility, and technology over older Seibu Railway sets, the 6000 series was designed for use on inter-running services to the TRTA (now Tokyo Metro) Yurakucho Line and also intended to serve as the basis for future Seibu train types.
-The train type first entered service on 1 June 1992 on the Seibu Ikebukuro Line and has since been introduced onto other lines, including the Seibu Yurakucho and Shinjuku lines, the Tokyo Metro Fukutoshin Line, and the Tokyu Toyoko Line.
+Featuring several advances in design, accessibility, and technology over older Seibu Railway sets, the 6000 series was developed for use on through services to the TRTA (now Tokyo Metro) Yurakucho Line and to serve as the basis for future Seibu train types.
+The type first entered service on 1 June 1992 on the Seibu Ikebukuro Line and has since been introduced onto other lines, including the Seibu Yurakucho and Shinjuku lines, the Tokyo Metro Fukutoshin Line, and the Tokyu Toyoko Line.

 Design

-The 6000 series was developed for use on inter-running services to the Yurakucho Subway Line, as well as to be the basis for future Seibu Railway vehicles.
+The 6000 series was developed for use on through services to the Yurakucho Subway Line, as well as to be the basis for future Seibu Railway vehicles.
 The trains incorporate bolsterless bogies to reduce weight and complexity.
 Furthermore, the 6000 series fleet features variable-frequency drive (VVVF) traction systems.
-The all-over "lemon yellow" livery used with several older Seibu train designs was discontinued in favour of bodyside blue and white accents.
+The all-over "lemon yellow" livery used with previous Seibu train types was discontinued in favour of bodyside blue and white accents.

 Most of the fleet was constructed using unpainted stainless steel, with fibre-reinforced plastic used for the front ends; however, between 1996 and 1998, eight sets were constructed using aluminium bodywork throughout.
-This change in material resulted in a per-set weight reduction of 14.1 t over their stainless steel-bodied counterparts.
+This change in material resulted in a per-set weight reduction of 14.1 t over older sets.

 The interior is equipped with longitudinal seating throughout, with production sets being fitted with wheelchair spaces from new.
-All sets were initially built with LED passenger information displays above the doors.
+All sets were built with LED passenger information displays above the doors; from 2008, these have been replaced with LCD displays.

 Variants

 Batches 1–4

-The first 6000 series batch consists of two 10-car sets6101 and 6102.
+The first 6000 series batch consists of two 10-car sets: 6101 and 6102.
 These were the first trains to use stainless steel bodywork in Seibu's fleet.
 The sets were built by Tokyu Car Corporation in 1992 and designated as prototypes.
 The "SS125" and "SS025" bogies are the first new bogie designs to be used by Seibu Railway since the "FS372" and "FS072" bogies, which were first introduced with the 101 series trainsets in 1969.

 A batch of five production-ready 6000 series sets, numbered 6103 to 6107, first materialized in 1993, all of which were in service by 1994.
 For this batch, wheelchair spaces were installed in cars 2 and 9, and the openable side windows were replaced with fixed windows.
 Some portions of the driver's cab were modified to improve visibility.
 Since these sets were introduced, further design changes have been made, which are as follows.